CEEMS API Server configuration skeleton

 global: |

 • updater: Name of the updater.
-Currently only tsdb is allowed.
+Currently, only tsdb is allowed.

-• extra_config.cutoff_duration: The time series data of compute units that have total elapsed time less than this period will be purged from TSDB to decrease cardinality.
-This is useful to remove time series data of failed compute units or compute units that lasted very short duration and in-turn keep cardinality of TSDB under check.
-For this feature to work, Prometheus needs to be started with --web.enable-admin-api CLI flag that enabled admin API endpoints
+• extra_config.delete_ignored: The compute units' labels that are marked as ignored based on extra_config.cutoff_duration will be purged from the TSDB to decrease cardinality.
+This is useful to remove time series data of failed compute units or compute units that lasted for a very short duration, and in turn, keep the cardinality of the TSDB under check.
+For this feature to work, Prometheus needs to be started with the --web.enable-admin-api CLI flag that enables admin API endpoints.

-• extra_config.queries: This defines the queries to be made to TSDB to estimate the aggregate metrics of each compute unit.
+• extra_config.queries: This defines the queries to be made to the TSDB to estimate the aggregate metrics of each compute unit.
 The example config shows the query to estimate average CPU usage of the compute unit.
 All the supported queries can be consulted from the Updaters Configuration Reference.

 Examples